Rumor Detection on Social Media with Reinforcement Learning-based Key Propagation Graph Generator

-If the parent $u$ of $v_t$ exists in $g_t$, we set $e(v_t)=(u, v_t)$; otherwise, we set $e(v_t)=(r, v_t)$ to highlight the importance of the root node $r$.
-The state $g_t$ is updated by adding the newly selected node and edge in action $a_t$:
+Here, $e(v_t)$ represents the edge corresponding to $v_t$.
+To explain, if the parent node $v_p$ of $v_t$ exists in $g_t$, we set $e(v_t)=(v_p, v_t)$; otherwise, we set $e(v_t)=(r, v_t)$ to emphasize the importance of the root node $r$.
+The key propagation graph $g_t$ is then updated to $g_{t+1}$ by adding the newly selected node and edge in action $a_t$:

-ENS considers two types of candidates and introduces a trade-off parameter $\epsilon$ to balance these two sets, which is similar to the restart probability in the random walk \cite{Tong06rwr}.
-We either locally select the next nodes from the out-neighbors of the currently selected nodes with $\epsilon$ probability, or restart from another node in the remaining part of the graph with $(1-\epsilon)$ probability, enabling a global exploration.
-Note that when restarting from other nodes, it is possible to select a node $v_{t+1}$ that is not directly connected to the current key graph.
+{\bf Remark.} As discussed in Section \ref{sec:crg}, when generating the candidate set $C_{t+1}$, CRG considers two types of candidates and introduces a trade-off parameter $\epsilon$.
+This strategy is similar to the restart probability in the random walk \cite{Tong06rwr, zhang2024towards, hou2023personalized, hou2021massively,fora,foratods, PAFO, treesvd, HubPPR}.
+We either select the next nodes locally from the out-neighbors of the currently selected nodes with $\epsilon$ probability, or restart from another node in the remaining part of the graph $G_{t+1}$ with $(1-\epsilon)$ probability, enabling a global exploration.
+It is important to note that when restarting from other nodes, it is possible to select a node $v_{t+1}$ that is not directly connected to the current key propagation graph $g_t$.
 In such cases, we add an edge between the root node $r$ and $v_{t+1}$.
-This allows ENS to explore additional key propagation patterns without being limited by the structure of the graph.
+This allows CRG to explore additional key propagation patterns without being limited by the structure of the current graph.